 An interesting note, customers that complained about this problem without resolution had their situation documented while under warranty as no problem found.
 When the issue became common those customers were able to extend the warranty and receive the covered repairs.

-Unfortunately, we didn't have the updated parts available today.
+Unfortunately, we didn't have the updated parts available at the time, like we do today.
 Here we'll discuss these second design improved components and some best practices for pinpoint diagnosis and installation.

 Although prices may vary around the country, I can say that if you rolled into a dealership, this repair could cost a couple of hundred dollars.
 With new parts available for around $60 the replacement of the AC blower control module is within the skill level of many do-it-yourself mechanics.